CheRayLiu/lotr-SDK/readme.md

 # Lord of the Ring Node Library

-Lord of the Ring Node Library provides convenient access to the [LOTR API](https://the-one-api.dev/) from applications written in server-side JavaScript.
+Lord of the Ring Node Library provides convenient access to the [The One API](https://the-one-api.dev/) for applications written in server-side JavaScript.

+You can find the official documentation for The One API can be found [here](https://the-one-api.dev/)

+Currently the library only support the Movie endpoints:

+- `/movies`
+- `/movies/:id`
+- `/movies/:id/quotes`

 ## Installation